 Concerning the allegations that a large number of human rights defenders have been victim of surveillance as a result of their legitimate work reporting on human rights related issues, we would like to refer your Excellency's Government to the fundamental principles set forth in the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms, also known as the UN Declaration on Human Rights Defenders.
 In particular, we would like to refer to articles 1 and 2 of the Declaration which state that everyone has the right to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels and that each State has a prime responsibility and duty to protect, promote and implement all human rights and fundamental freedoms.
 Furthermore, we wish to refer to article 6 (b) and c) which provide that everyone has the right, individually and in association with others to freely to publish, impart or disseminate to others views, information and knowledge on all human rights and fundamental freedoms; and to study, discuss, form and hold opinions on the observance, both in law and in practice, of all human rights and fundamental freedoms and to draw public attention to those matters.

-In addition, the Special Rapporteur on the rights to peaceful assembly and association has emphasized in various reports the importance of digital technology to exercise the mentioned rights, and in his report on freedom of assembly and association in the digital age, he detailed that those "(...) technologies are important tools for organizers who seek to mobilize a large group of people in a prompt and effective manner, and at little cost, and also serve as online spaces for groups of people that are marginalized by society and are confronted with restrictions when operating in physical spaces" (A/HRC/41/41 para.
+We also would like to refer to the Human Rights Committee's General Comment No. 37 that recognizes that "[A]lthough the exercise of the right of peaceful assembly is normally understood to pertain to physical gathering of persons, article 21 [of ICCPR] protection also extends to remote participation in, and organization of, assemblies, for example online" (CCPR/C/GC/37, para.
+13).
+The Special Rapporteur on the rights to freedom of peaceful assembly and of association has emphasized in various reports the importance of digital technology to exercise the mentioned rights, and in his report on freedom of assembly and association in the digital age, he detailed that those "(...) technologies are important tools for organizers who seek to mobilize a large group of people in a prompt and effective manner, and at little cost, and also serve as online spaces for groups of people that are marginalized by society and are confronted with restrictions when operating in physical spaces" (A/HRC/41/41 para.
 11).